Last updated: January 27, 2021

 - For safety tips: Luke’s Place, Social distancing?
 Safety tips for women living with an abusive partner”

-- Family law public legal information: Steps to Justice: COVID-19 Family Law
+- For public legal information: Steps 2 Justice: COVID‑19 Abuse and Family Violence

 If you’re experiencing domestic abuse or violence, remember that your abuser can track what you’re looking at on your computer or phone, which can put you at risk.
 At any time, you can click on the “Leave Site Now” button at the bottom of each page on LAO’s website if…